Jiří Jarošík

 Jiří Jarošík (born 27 October 1977) is a Czech professional football manager and former player who is the manager of Kazakhstani club Shakhter Karagandy.
 In his playing career, he played as a defender and midfielder.

 Jarošík started his club career in his native Czech Republic, winning six league titles in seven years with Sparta Prague.
 He then played for CSKA Moscow, winning a Russian Premier League title in 2003.
 In January 2005 he transferred to Chelsea, where he won a Premier League title and was loaned to Birmingham City in the same league.
 He also won the Scottish Premier League with Celtic in 2006–07, while in his later career he returned to Russia with Krylia Sovetov, had a second spell at Sparta, and played in Spain for Real Zaragoza and Deportivo Alavés.

 Jarošík played for the Czech national team, making 23 appearances without scoring between 2000 and 2005.
 Since 2020 he has worked as a manager, in the Czech Republic, Slovenia and Russia.

 Club career

 Early career

 Born in Ústí nad Labem, then Czechoslovakia, Jarošík began his career with Sparta Prague in his native Czech Republic.
-He had a two-year loan spell at Slovan Liberec before establishing himself in the first team at Sparta.
+He had a two-year loan spell at Slovan Liberec before establishing himself in the first team at Sparta, with whom he won six league titles between 1997 and 2003.
 Jarošík's appearances caught the eye of CSKA Moscow, who paid a then Russian record of about $3.5 million to acquire him in 2003.

 On 10 August 2004, Jarošík scored the winning goal in a 2–1 home victory over Rangers in the UEFA Champions League third qualifying round first leg (3–2 aggregate).